t3rm1nu55/semi-structured-guidelines/README.md

-# INREV Guidelines and Standards
+# Industry Guidelines and Standards

-This repository contains INREV (European Association for Investors in Non-Listed Real Estate Vehicles) guidelines and standards documentation.
+This repository contains industry guidelines and standards documentation for testing documentation generators.

 ## Contents